Sharel L. Pond, Department Head

 The Department of Military Science, an instructional department that reports to the senior vice president and provost, offers four years of military science courses, lower and upper division.
 The 300- and 400-level courses are restricted to contracted Reserve Officer Training Corps (ROTC) cadets pursuing commissions as officers in the United States Army.
-The 100- and 200-level courses are open to interested students.
+The 100- and 200-level courses are open to qualified and interested students.

 The curriculum is an interdisciplinary course of study designed to meet the following objectives:

 - Provide opportunities to learn and practice leadership styles, dimensions, and techniques

 - Provide an understanding of the historical role of the US Army and how that role supports the goals and objectives of national policy

 - Develop and improve communication skills using practical oral and written exercises

 - Develop an understanding of the professional military ethic

 - Provide general knowledge of the structure of the US Army, its organization, and how its various components work together

 - Provide an understanding of American military history and the leadership principles that cause military leaders to succeed or fail